aigarskadikis/zabbix-agent-populate-windows/README.md

 ```

 ## Replace agent file
 This script will automatically detect (based on record inside registry) where the agent is installed.
+Quite flexible!

 ```
 replace-agent-respecting-installation-path.cmd